 Cosecha brings together local, seasonal ingredients in its traditional Mexican dishes.
 Tucked inside the 100-year-old Swan’s Market in Uptown Oakland, this eatery takes food seriously, crafting everything from scratch every single day—including the tortillas used in everything from the mouthwatering tacos to the innovative quesadillas.
 Head in for Saturday brunch to savor the chilaquiles adorned with salsa roja, scrambled eggs, avocado, crema, and cotija cheese.
 Or, indulge in the mushroom quesadilla loaded with sautéed mushrooms and Oaxacan cheese—but do yourself a favor and add on the braised pork.

 Creating a positive impact lies at the heart of everything Gather does.
 From choosing to work out of the David Brower Center—the most environmentally friendly building in the East Bay—to using only local and sustainable ingredients, the restaurant puts a great deal of thought into its overall philosophy.

-For a fantastic brunch in the South Bay, drive over the The Breakfast Club at Midtown.
+For a fantastic brunch in the South Bay, drive over to The Breakfast Club at Midtown.
 While the eatery serves up plenty of classics, the signature red-velvet pancakes draw crowds and keep them coming back.
-Served with powdered sugar, whipped cream, a cream-cheese drizzle, and chocolate chips, these pancakes are incredibly indulgent.
+Featuring powdered sugar, whipped cream, a cream-cheese drizzle, and chocolate chips, these pancakes are incredibly indulgent.
 Order the Florentine eggs Benedict for a lighter meal; poached eggs mix with sautéed spinach for a healthy option that feels luxurious.